18 Perfect Fourth of July Campsites in California

 Beachfront Celebrations at Crystal Cove State Park

-There are 57 campsites at Moro Campground, featuring both RV hookups and tent spots with panoramic ocean views.
-The park encompasses 2,400 acres of wilderness perfect for daytime hiking before the evening festivities.
-While you can’t light fireworks, you’ll enjoy spectacular community displays over the water, plus access to 3.2 miles of scenic beach until 10 PM.
+Moro Campground has 57 campsites with both RV hookups and tent sites, and panoramic ocean views come standard with most.
+The park encompasses 2,400 acres of wilderness perfect for daytime hiking, and 3.2 miles of scenic beach stay open until 10 PM on the Fourth.

 SEE THIS: 15 Fourth of July Activities for Families Who Love the Outdoors!